 - Bed Linens - Any type of bedding belongs in this category, from blankets to sheets and pillow cases.
 Specialty bed linens should also be here.

 - Miscellaneous - Facial tissues, cotton swabs, toilet paper, hair styling tools, travel items and cotton balls.
+Anything that doesn't belong to one of the other categories could be in here.

 Of course, your list may differ based on whether you have children, as well as what you tend to store in your bathroom closet versus elsewhere in your home.